tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 ## 1. Keeps on retry loop
 - Abort and try again
-  - This won't rollback your installation.
+  - This won't roll back your installation.
 The next try will resume from where you've aborted.
 - Rolling back will clear installation files but won't deregister your account.
 You'll have to use [deregister command](./maintenance.md#deregister-a-host) to deregister from Evernode.
 - If this doesn't help check for the installation error log for the error and send it to the Evernode support team as a GitHub issue [here](https://github.com/EvernodeXRPL/evernode-host/issues).

 ## 3. Asking to re-check the balance
-- If the installer is asking `Do you want to re-check the balance`, when you are installing or transferring to a VM.
+- If the installer is asking `Do you want to re-check the balance` when you are installing or transferring to a VM.
 - This means you do not have enough balance in your Host Xahau account to install and maintain a host.
-- Please check your Host Xahau account whether it has the following XAH and EVR balances.
+- Please check whether your Host Xahau account has the following XAH and EVR balances.
 If not, fund your account and retry.
   - You should have the minimum XAH balance in your account to maintain your host for 3 months.
-    - This is to pay your upcoming heartbeats, reserves etc, It won't be expended at the installation.
+    - This is to pay your upcoming heartbeats, reserves, etc, It won't be expended at the installation.
     - The value is at around `18 XAH` when this documentation is last updated.
   - You should have the minimum EVR balance in your account to do **register (on a fresh install)** or **re-register (on transfer install)** transactions.
     - If you are doing a register (on a fresh install) - You should have `<Registration Fee> EVRs` in your account (`500 EVRs` when this documentation is last updated).